navdeep-G/exp-smoothing-java/README.md

 # Time Series

-An implementation of common time series algorithms in Java and [H2O](https://github.com/h2oai/h2o-3), an open source software that scales statistics, machine learning, and math over Big Data.
+An implementation of time series algorithms in Java and [H2O](https://github.com/h2oai/h2o-3), an open source software that scales statistics, machine learning, and math over Big Data.

 ## In Java:
 ### Statistical Calculations: